Overview

 A way to mark which

-s are data-modifying commands so that non-data-modifying commands can be ignored. -
+Commands are data-modifying commands so that non-data-modifying commands can be ignored. -

 A mechanism to clearly demarcate the model state before and after the execution of each data-modifying command.